-Stroll between King and East Bay Streets in downtown Charleston and you will encounter extraordinary restaurants that will tickle your tastebuds with excellent southern cuisine.
+Stroll between King Street and East Bay Street in downtown Charleston and you will encounter extraordinary restaurants that will tickle your tastebuds with excellent southern cuisine.
 Alternatively, you can head to the islands for a more chill dining vibe.
 Select from hip breakfast stops, raucous rooftop bars, neighborhood pubs, and fine dining restaurants.
-You will find an eclectic mix of incredible eating establishments to try in Charleston, South Carolina.
+Below, are the best restaurants in Charleston.

 Note: Some information in this piece was obtained during a sponsored press trip, but all recommendations are my own.